4PointSolutions/FluentFormsAPI/spring/AdaptiveFormSubmissionHandling.md

 html, json, etc. to the browser.
 A `SeeOther` will redirect the browser to perform a GET on another URL.
 A `Redirect` will redirect the browser to perform a POST to another URL.

-There are a bunch of static convenience methods in `AfSubmissionHandler` that means that you probably won�t have to create an `AfSubmissionhandler` directly, but can use a convenience method like `AfSubmissionHandler. canHandleFormNameEquals(String formName, Function<Submission, SubmitResponse> handlerLogic)` and others.
+There are a bunch of static convenience methods in `AfSubmissionHandler` that means that you probably won't have to create an `AfSubmissionhandler` directly, but can use a convenience method like `AfSubmissionHandler. canHandleFormNameEquals(String formName, Function<Submission, SubmitResponse> handlerLogic)` and others.